bcala1/bcala1.github.io/goodthings.md

 This year I am doing the slow read of **Leo Tolstoi's _War and Peace_**, hosted by Simon Haisell on [Substack](https://footnotesandtangents.substack.com/p/war-and-peace).
 We read a chapter every day, there are daily discussions in the chat and weekly summaries.
 I'm surprised how much I like the book, it feels so modern and the character descriptions leave me speechless.

 My absolute favourite novel is **_The Idiot_ by Elif Batuman**.
 (Incidentally, she also started a [newsletter](https://eliflife.substack.com) over on Substack, which I adore.
-I would have never guessed that I needed a Proust Pep Talk but turns out, this is exactly what I needed and I think about it a lot.) _The Idiot_ is both hilarious and insightful and I've seen it described as the quintessential campus novel.
-To me it is so much more though; I never write in books but here I had samply no other choice than to underline sentences.
+I would have never guessed that I needed a Proust Pep Talk but turns out, this is exactly what I needed and I think about it a lot.) _The Idiot_ is both insightful and quietly hilarious, and I've seen it described as the quintessential campus novel.
+To me it is so much more though; I never write in books but here I had simply no other choice than to underline sentences or entire paragraphs.

-The author whose newly published book I would immediately buy is **Becky Chambers**.
+The author whose new books I would always immediately buy is **Becky Chambers**.
 Her work fits into the Solarpunk genre (essentially, wholesome Science Fiction).
 The books she writes are queer, gentle, kind.
 When I feel overwhelmed or stressed, this is what I am reading.
 If you need the literary equivalent of a hug, please, go read _A Psalm for the Wild-Built_.

 The author I admire the most is the late **Sir Terry Pratchett**.
-My favourite book from the _Discworld_ series changes regularly but it is always safe to assume that my favourite character Granny Weatherwax and when I travel I simply must re-read _Witches Abroad_.
+My favourite book from the _Discworld_ series changes regularly but it is always safe to assume that my favourite character Granny Weatherwax and when I travel I must re-read _Witches Abroad_.

 ## Clouds